acoustic-content-samples/prod-wch-sdk-ng9/packages/redux-store/markdown/redux-store.rxstore.md

 `Observable<S>`

-the store as an observable
+the store as an [Observable](https://rxjs.dev/api/index/class/Observable)